 Which building and occupant characteristics contribute the most to predicting the risk of health hazards?

-To answer these questions, we leverage state of the art machine learning models and a train-test-validate pipeline to identify the best performing models and their hyperparameters.
+To answer these questions, we leverage state of the art machine learning models and a train-validate-test pipeline to identify the best performing models and their hyperparameters.
 Note that our focus is on what data are most valuable for temperature-related illness prediction, rather than identifying causal relationships between variables and health outcomes.

 More accurate predictions will allow public agencies to better identify at-risk households and strategize limited resources for short-term planning like locations of cooling and warming centers and long-term planning like building weatherization and social programs.
 Understanding the contributions of building and occupant characteristics can prioritize data collection efforts.